Peer Advocacy services will resume in Fall 2013 on the first day of classes. Have a great summer!

 Pathways is a confidential peer-to-peer based program that began during the fall 2011 semester.
 Peer advocates are student volunteers who successfully completed intensive training in helping skills.
-Peer Advocates offer support and referral information to students managing various challenges, including concerns about stress, academic issues, and social relationships or situations.
+Peer Advocates offer support and referral info to students managing various challenges such as concerns about stress, academic issues, and social relationships or situations.
 Peer Advocates participate in ongoing training, supervision, and evaluation.
-Although Peer Advocates do not provide counseling, tutoring, or professional advice, referral information for these services may be offered to those interested in additional assistance.
-Peer Advocates also provide on-campus educational programs in the residence halls.
+Although Peer Advocates do not provide tutoring, professional counseling, or professional advice, referral info for these services may be offered to those interested.
+Peer Advocates also present on-campus educational programs.

-Students may contact Peer Advocates for anonymous assistance (see hints below in green).
-All information shared with Peer Advocates is kept strictly confidential.
-(The only exception is that University Police may be contacted to provide emergency assistance if Peer Advocates learn that someone is facing possible imminent death).
+Students may contact Peer Advocates for anonymous assistance (see additional info on our Contact Us page.
+All info shared with Peer Advocates is kept strictly confidential.
+The only exception is that University Police may be contacted to provide emergency assistance if Peer Advocates learn that someone is facing possible imminent serious physical danger or death.

 At times, all people need help.